Howard Plumb

 Howard Richard Plumb (28 August 1971 – 7 July 2014) was a British windsurfer.
 He competed in the Mistral One Design at the 1996 Summer Olympics.

 Outside his sport, Plumb graduated with a degree in mechanical engineering from Portsmouth University and was employed in the biotechnology industry until his death.

 On 5 July 2014, Plumb sustained head injuries after colliding with a car whilst he was cycling in Knight's Hill, Charlton.
 Plumb was airlifted to London's St George's Hospital in Tooting; however he later died on 7 July 2014 as the result of the injuries sustained.
-The driver of the car which struck Plumb later pled guilty to a charge of causing death by careless driving.
+The driver of the car which struck Plumb later pleaded guilty to a charge of causing death by careless driving.